cptwunderlich/cptwunderlich.github.io/_drafts/scala_migrations.md

 and what I would like it to look like afterwards (the output).
 If you can think of any edge cases, or similar looking code you _don't want to rewrite_, put that into the test as well.

-Then paste the code into the [Scalameta AST Explorer](https://scalameta.org/docs/trees/astexplorer.html).
+Then paste the code into the [Scalameta AST Explorer](https://scalameta.org/docs/trees/astexplorer.html), to get an idea what the syntax tree looks like.
 Besides that, I found looking at the Scalameta [source for Tree nodes](https://github.com/scalameta/scalameta/blob/9df6bbfc4d9bd67ae6e0a51283dee3d5f944d7c5/scalameta/trees/shared/src/main/scala/scala/meta/Trees.scala) helpful to find out, what nodes I can match against.

 Other than that, I start by writing my matchers and placing plenty of `println`s inside, to orient myself (and see how wrong I got things).